slqselina/slqselina.github.io/content/post/2017/12/spencer-trail-cathedral-wash.md

 But we wouldn't choose to be there at night.
 With the afternoon sunshine fading, it looked more and more like a perfect setting for horror movies.

 {{< figure src="/img/2017/12/cathedral-wash-d.jpg" >}}
 Luckily we did make our way out before it was totally dark!
+It took us less than 2 hours out and back.